yurug/learn-ocaml-tutorial/README.md

-# Step 3: Grading with generators for Ocaml built-in types
+# Step 3: Grading with generators for OCaml built-in types

 This repository contains the source files for the tutorial